jesscancode/jesscancode/README.md

 ## Off the clock

-Dogs · Neapolitan pizza dough 🍕 · Helldivers 2 (for Managed Democracy) · engine-building board games · and an *arguably unreasonable* quest to find one specific Pokémon card — Detective Pikachu #098/SV-P. If you have leads, you know what to do.
+Hanging out with my senior dog, Forrest · Neapolitan pizza dough 🍕 · TCG Vending and learning competitive Pokemon TCG · Helldivers 2 (for Managed Democracy) · Engine-building board games like Wingspan · and an *arguably unreasonable* quest to find one specific Pokémon card — Detective Pikachu #098/SV-P. If you have leads, you know what to do.

-<p align="center"><i>Figuring it out, switching lanes, or helping others do the same?
-Let's connect. ✦</i><br>
-<a href="mailto:jess@creategoodcontent.com">jess@creategoodcontent.com</a> · <a href="https://www.linkedin.com/in/jessklette">LinkedIn</a> · <a href="https://creategoodcontent.com">creategoodcontent.com</a></p>